Con Altura

 "Con Altura" (lit.
 'With altitude') is a song by Spanish singer Rosalía and Colombian singer J Balvin, featuring Spanish producer el Guincho.
-Written by Rosalía, Balvin, Aury "Mariachi Budda" Pineda, el Guincho, Frank Dukes, Teo Halm, and Sky Rompiendo and produced by the last four alongside the Spanish singer, the song was released by Columbia Records on 28 March 2019.
+Written by Rosalía, Balvin, Aury "Mariachi Budda" Pineda, el Guincho, Frank Dukes, Teo Halm, and Sky Rompiendo, and produced by the last four alongside the Spanish singer, the song was released by Columbia Records on 28 March 2019.

 "Con Altura" peaked at number one in six countries, many of them Latin American, and started the ascent of Rosalía into the international music scene.
 The song was one of the best-performing singles of 2019, being streamed for over 1.5 billion times during the year.
 It was listed in many year-end lists and received critical acclaim, with Billboard ranking it fifth on their list of 100 Best Songs of 2019 as Pitchfork the eighth best.
 "Con Altura" won the Latin Grammy Award for Best Urban Song and was also nominated for a Teen Choice and an MTV Europe Music Award, among others.

 Its music video, directed by Director X, accompanied its release the same day.
 It reached social media virality and became the most-watched female music video on YouTube of 2019.
 It earned the performers multiple accolades.
 Rosalía made history after winning two MTV Video Music Awards for Best Latin and Best Choreography as she became the first ever Spanish-winning artist at the ceremony.
-"Con altura" also appeared on Just Dance 2020 and Grand Theft Auto Online.
+"Con altura" also appeared on Just Dance 2020, Grand Theft Auto Online and Saints Row.
 The song originated Rosalía's nickname "La Rosalía".